 - Tampa International Airport (TPA)

-Travelers should submit their information upon landing in the United States.
+Travelers should submit their information upon arrival at the port of entry, including preclearance locations.

-No, travelers must present a valid U.S. or Canadian passport to a CBP officer upon arrival.
+No, travelers must present a valid U.S. passport, U.S. lawful permanent resident card, or Canadian passport to a CBP officer upon arrival.

-Yes, travelers will still have to be processed by a CBP officer.
-Mobile Passport Control provides travelers with the option of using a specific processing lane to streamline the entry process.
+Yes, travelers will still be processed by a CBP officer.
+Travelers using MPC will be directed to a specific processing lane for a streamlined entry process.

-No, travelers will answer the same questions electronically via their smartphone or tablet.
-CBP officers will verbally verify this information.
-If a traveler has already filled out a CBP declaration form, it can be given to a CBP officer for shredding.
+No. Travelers will answer CBP inspection-related questions electronically via their smartphone or tablet.
+If a traveler has already filled out a CBP declaration form, it can be turned in to a CBP Officer.

 Yes, up to 12 profiles can be created for family members.
-The app allows for a single household to submit one MPC transaction, including answers to CBP inspection-related questions.
+All authorized MPC apps allow for a single household to submit one MPC transaction, including answers to CBP inspection-related questions.

-Travelers will not be able to use Mobile Passport Control if their flight is diverted to a U.S. airport that does not utilize Mobile Passport Control processing.
+Travelers will not be able to use MPC if their flight is diverted to a U.S. airport that does not utilize MPC processing.
 Upon arrival at the diverted airport, travelers will follow standard processing procedures.
+If you were processed by a CBP officer in Preclearance, you would land as a domestic passenger and can proceed to your destination or connecting flight.